Crio-Bytes/IBD-2022-Master-Repository/MANAGING BRANCHES IN GIT/README.md

 ## Activity 4 - Making a decision

-You now know what feature-based and trunk-based development are. **Which one do you think is more suitable for your projects?**
+Now that you have learned about feature-based and trunk-based development. **Which approach do you think would be more suitable for your projects?**

-> Both feature-based development and trunk-based development have their own strengths and weaknesses, the choice will depend on your project goals and priorities.

-Let us see some key differences between trunk-based and feature-based development
+To help you with the selection we can first understand the difference between trunk-based and feature-based development

 - Feature-based development: